Loading...

 • Three-candle pattern.

-• Bearish candle, then a small-bodied candle open with gap-down.
+• Bearish candle, then a small-bodied candle opens with a gap-down.

-Meaning: This is one of the candlestick chart patterns, which is poetic—a dark phase followed by indecision, and then a new morning of strength.
+Meaning: Morning star pattern is poetic- a dark phase followed by indecision, and then a new morning of strength.
 It’s about the market catching its breath and then shifting direction.

 Ideal Location: At the tail-end of a downtrend, especially when momentum indicators show oversold conditions.